Do I need special M2M Sim cards?

-- Remora, Oyster and other battery powered devices use about 5MB per month
+- Battery powered devices (i.e. Remora, Oyster) use about 5MB of data per month

 Keep in mind:

 - The minimum connection charge has a massive effect on the data usage.
 Consider Vodacom in South Africa.
-Each new data connection is charged a minimum of 10KB.
-The device may send less than 1KB on a heartbeat, but it is still charged for 10KB.
+Each new data connection is charged a minimum of 10kB.
+The device may send less than 1KB on a heartbeat, but it is still charged for 10kB.
 With hourly heartbeats, this adds up fast.
-10KB per heartbeat x 24 hourly heartbeats x 30 days = 7.2MB.
+10kB per heartbeat x 24 hourly heartbeats x 30 days = 7.2MB.
 That's just on heartbeats.
-MTN in South Africa charges 25KB minimum per connection.
+MTN in South Africa charges a minimum of 25kB per connection.
 That's 18MB.

-- Dropped connections have an effect: each reconnection could be charged the minimum connection charge.
+- Dropped connections also have an effect: each reconnection could be charged the minimum connection charge.

 How Does the Cellular Modem Select a Network?

 Digital Matter Cellular products (G52S, G60, G100, Dart, Remora, Oyster, Flexi1) allow the modem to automatically select the network to register on.

 The Automatic Network Selection Mode Procedure works in this way: